 How to make French toast

 The perfect French toast should be soft and creamy on the inside and golden and crispy on the outside.
-Most often served as an indulgent weekend brunch, the dish is a great way to use up leftovers – with the most basic recipes requiring just eggs, milk and bread.
+Most often served as an indulgent weekend brunch, the dish is a great way to use up leftovers – all you need are eggs, milk and bread.

 Ingredients